 - These peripherals are electronic components built in the MCU to provide its processor the ability to interact with IO devices.

 - We will be following code from this repository

-- We are using raw pointer here for demonstration purpose.
-It’s not recommended to use in normal programs btw except in genuine case
+- We are using a raw pointer here for demonstration purposes.
+It’s not recommended to use in normal programs btw except in the genuine case

 - Address (i.e. 0x48001018) points to a register